Common Issues and Troubleshooting

 Problem: Plots look pixelated or blurry.

-Solution: Increase DPI when saving:
+Solution: Increase DPI and tighten bounding boxes when saving:

-plt.savefig("network.png", dpi=300, bbox_inches='tight')
+plt.savefig("network.png", dpi=300, bbox_inches="tight")

 Missing Dependencies